rwndy/course-web-fullstack/chapter-6/README.md

 ## Part 26-30

-- Let's build our full stack project with mentor
+Let's build or clone a full stack project with mentor